nvdweem/PCPanel/README.md

 The SndCtrlTest project is there because Access Violations within JNI just close the application.
 Running it with the Test code might actually show the error.

+An `EnableFullDump.reg` registry file is included to enable full dumps when the application crashes.
+This can be used to debug the native code.

 ---
 Build template from [wiverson](https://github.com/wiverson/maven-jpackage-template)